toml v0.6

 Callers can also render the errors as they wish, like with ariadne.
 We also improved the quality of the span information being reported.

-also helped highlight some issues with toml
+Pulling in toml_edit also helped highlight some issues with tomls API.

-toml::Value
+toml::Value would

-anything.
+allow you to Display anything.
 If it looked like a document, it would be

 rendered as such.
 Otherwise, it would be rendered as a value.
 This dynamic API

 makes it easy to get things wrong.
-Instead, toml::Value
+Instead, toml::Value always Displays a

-a TOML document.
+TOML value while toml::Table will Display a TOML document.
 Similar for

 parse.
 A concrete example of what this allows is for

-as either document or a value.
+unambiguously parsing ["a", "b"] as either document or a value.

 Users should also expect maintenance going forward to improve as the code base